kingjacob/cdrw/README.md

 ## What determines the rates you get?
 Currently multiple "banks" will submit rates via an onchain oracle

 ## How to interact with CDRW
 1. Web interface
 2. ENS Domain (deposit.eth) https://manager.ens.domains/name/deposit.eth

+## Sponsors used
+1. Provable Things to enable bankers to stream rates to depositors
+2. ENS to provide a direct but human friendly path to deposit
+3. Torus to onboard users with a familiar login experience
+4.